 In our previous article making the business case for safer workplaces, we talked about how it’s sometimes difficult to calculate the actual return on investment for improved workplace safety.
-In that article, we referenced a survey of CFOs that reported a majority of finance executives believe that every dollar invested in increased safety provides at least two dollars of benefits in return.
+In that article, we referenced a survey of CFOs that reported a majority of finance executives to believe that every dollar invested in increased safety provides at least two dollars of benefits in return.

 Business Process Management Tools Identify Cost and Benefits in Capital Expenditures

 However, that was just a survey of executive opinions.
-To extract more detailed financial numbers, it’s necessary to either conduct some very thorough case studies or to leverage some of the new generation business planning tools that more and more industries are adopting.
+To extract more detailed financial numbers, it’s necessary to either conduct some very thorough case studies or to leverage some of the new generation of business planning tools that more and more industries are adopting.
 Some of these newer planning tools include business process management (BPM) frameworks, such as Six Sigma or SCOR from the Supply-Chain Council (PDF file, opens in new window), which are designed to help logistics teams, financial planners and other key operations managers establish standard performance metrics within their organizations.

-This in turn helps them make better business decisions that maximize profits while mitigating business risks, like supplier delivery interruptions, manufacturing equipment issues or failure to maintain health and safety in the workplace.
+This, in turn, helps them make better business decisions that maximize profits while mitigating business risks, like supplier delivery interruptions, manufacturing equipment issues or failure to maintain health and safety in the workplace.
 Quite frankly most of these BPM tools weren’t originally designed to measure the specific return on investment for improved workplace safety or the benefits of sustainable business practices.
-Instead, they were designed to standardize and measure best practices within an industry (or across different industries) by establishing a common language– a standard set of process descriptions, workflows and other business process management concepts.
+Instead, they were designed to standardize and measure best practices within an industry (or across different industries) by establishing a common language– a standard set of process descriptions, workflows, and other business process management concepts.

 European PAS 55 Standard Takes Workplace Safety and Environmental Impact into Account

 However, there is another business process management framework, PAS 55, which does take workplace safety and environmental impact measurement as a primary consideration.
-PAS 55 is less familiar to North American business community, but (as we’ll discuss below) that may soon change in 2014.
+PAS 55 is less familiar to the North American business community, but (as we’ll discuss below) that may soon change in 2014.
 PAS 55 has been in use in the UK for many years.
 First published by the British Standards Institute (BSI) in 2004, PAS 55 was developed over a six-year period by an industry group of over 50 public and private entities– primarily in the utilities (electricity, gas, water), mining and public transport sectors.

 What is the Goal of Asset Life Cycle Management?